nocomplexity/codeaudit/docs/codeauditcommands.md

 Commands:
-  overview             Reports complexity and statistics for Python files in a project directory. filescan             Scans Python projects/files, reporting potential security weaknesses. modulescan           Reports module vulnerability information. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
+  overview             Reports complexity and statistics for Python files in a project directory. filescan             Scans Python code or packages on PyPI.org on security weaknesses. modulescan           Reports module vulnerability information. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
 Or use codeaudit [-v] [--v] [-version] or [--version].